Aureatus/blog/README.md

 - ~~Changing published status of a post doesn't work.~~
 - Admins can edit other peoples posts.
 Ideally, they should only be able to delete them.
 - ~~Characters that are escaped by express-validator, are not displayed properly, since they're HTML and the post content is just rendered as text.~~
-- The way loading of data is currently handled, if you're in a different region to where the server is hosted, the site will feel very unresponsive.
+- ~~~The way loading of data is currently handled, if you're in a different region to where the server is hosted, the site will feel very unresponsive.~~ Implemented some loading states to alleviate this issue.

 ## Tech Stack